But when you look again, it gives you your life back, puts your ship under your command…

-"The secret of growth" you've known but wished to be different is this: find something that is rewarding on the short term and has the potential to be rewarding on the long term, and become the best at it.
+“The secret of growth” you’ve known but wished it were different is this: find something that is rewarding on the short term and has the potential to be rewarding on the long term, and become the best at it.

-Rewarding means you can see the fruit of your labor, and they are yours.
+Rewarding means that you can see the fruits of your labor, and they are yours.

 If it’s playing computer games… then get good at that.
 And I am not kidding.
 Some of the best code breakers, computer experts come from computer game champions, and we need computer wizards.